Skip to main content

 Elation is an Electronic Health Records (EHR) platform that puts the clinical experience first in its design.
 It specifically focuses on reinforcing the bond between healthcare providers and their patients, which is why it shines as the best tool for fostering provider-patient relationships.

 Why I Picked Elation: I chose Elation because of its unique commitment to the provider-patient relationship.
 In a sector that can sometimes feel impersonal, Elation stands out for its attention to the human element of healthcare.
-Its clinical-first approach makes it ideal for practices keen on maintaining strong patient connections.

-Standout features & integrations: Elation's Clinical Cockpit offers a one-screen view of a patient's health history, providing easy access during patient visits.
+Features include a one-screen view of a patient's health history, providing easy access during patient visits.
 It also has an intuitive prescription management system.
-When it comes to integrations, Elation connects with laboratories and pharmacies across the country, making it easier to order tests and fill prescriptions.

 Pros and cons